MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureDataLakeStorageGen1.md

 * Advanced options
   * Page size in bytes

-## Connect from Power Query Desktop and Analysis Services
+## Connect to Azure Data Lake Storage Gen1

 1. Select the **Azure Data Lake Storage Gen1** option in the **Get Data** selection, and then select **Connect**.
 More information: [Where to get data](../where-to-get-data.md)